Shetland Movement

 The Shetland Movement was a pressure group and political party created in 1978 to advocate for greater autonomy in Shetland.
 The group called for the creation of a Shetland Assembly or 'Althing' with limited legislative powers and control over direct taxation.
-The Movement's membership included several key public figures in Shetland, including local author, politician and compiler of the Shetland Dictionary, John Graham and Shetland Islands Council Convener from 1986 to 1994, Edward Thomason.
+The group's membership included several key public figures in Shetland, including local author, politician and compiler of the Shetland Dictionary, John Graham and Shetland Islands Council Convener from 1986 to 1994, Edward Thomason.